nicholasyao974/react-prep/1-SetUp/README.md

 These are optional things that you can look into for more indepth knowledge of the covered topics.
 Something you can do if you would like to be further stretched/ or just have the time to do.

-- Download [ZSH](https://ohmyz.sh/) and make it your default terminal in vscode
 - [Github Skills](https://skills.github.com/)